wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/transforming-wasi-modules/transforming-wasi-modules.md

 In the Hello World example, we covered how to run a basic "echo" wasm module.

-However, some WASI modules may be compiled in a way that can't easily be run by the browser.
-For example, modules that call the [clock_time_get](https://github.com/WebAssembly/WASI/blob/master/phases/old/snapshot_0/docs/wasi_unstable.md#clock_time_get) WASI API, require passing a BigInt from Javascript as a I64 into WebAssembly, which is currently still in a [proposal for the browser](https://github.com/WebAssembly/JS-BigInt-integration/issues/15).
+However, some WASI modules may be compiled in a way that can't be yet run by the browser.
+For example, modules that call the [clock_time_get](https://github.com/WebAssembly/WASI/blob/master/phases/old/snapshot_0/docs/wasi_unstable.md#clock_time_get) WASI API, require passing a `BigInt` from Javascript as a `I64` into WebAssembly, which is currently not yet fully supported and still in a [proposal for the browser](https://github.com/WebAssembly/JS-BigInt-integration/issues/15).

-Thus, in order to run these modules, you would have to transform the module with `@wasmer/wasm-transformer`.
+Thus, in order to run these modules, you would have to **transform the module** with `@wasmer/wasm-transformer`.

 In this example, we will fetch a WASI module, transform it with `lowerI64Imports` from `@wasmer/wasm-transformer`, and then run it in the browser!